Offboarding - How to make exit management a success

 Cost saving

-The reasons why employees leave the company can be of different nature, for example:
+The reasons why employees leave the company can be of various kinds, such as:

 - Openly communicated termination by the employee

-- Dismissal due to financial situation of the company
+- Dismissal due to the company's financial situation

 - Termination due to negative circumstances

-It can also make a difference to the offboarding process what position the employee holds in the company.
-If a senior management position leaves, this has more far-reaching consequences for the company than is the case with the departure of interns.
+The position of the employee in the company can also make a difference to the offboarding process.
+If a senior management position leaves, this has more far-reaching consequences for the company than, for example, the departure of interns.

 All these factors should be taken into account when developing the offboarding concept and the respective offboarding process should be adapted accordingly.

-Digitalisation, especially for technical offboarding, is an opportunity to automate the offboarding process, make it transparent and thus significantly optimise it.
+Digitalization, especially for technical offboarding, offers a way to automate and make the offboarding process transparent, thus significantly optimizing it.

 - Filing and archiving important documents